POL 11.35.01 - Code of Student Conduct

 11.4 Expulsion

-Expulsion is a recommendation that must be approved by the Provost and is a permanent separation of the student from the University, unless at a later date the Chancellor concludes on the basis of the former student’s petition and any supportive documentation that he or she should be approved for reinstatement at NC State.
-When expelled, the student shall no longer participate in any University-sponsored activity and will be trespassed from University premises.
+Expulsion is a recommendation that must be approved by the Vice Chancellor and Dean of Academic and Student Affairs and is a permanent separation of the student from the university, unless at a later date the Chancellor concludes on the basis of the former student’s petition and any supportive documentation that they should be approved for reinstatement at NC State.
+When expelled, the student shall no longer participate in any University Program or Activity and will be trespassed from University Premises.
 A disciplinary file indicating expulsion will be maintained by the Office of Student Conduct and will result in a permanent transcript notation.
 The student’s name will be included in the UNC System database for suspended/expelled students.
 Expulsion precludes enrollment at any UNC constituent institution.

-Disciplinary Eviction is the removal of the student from any University housing.
-Eviction may be for a period no less than the remainder of the current semester up to the remainder of the student’s academic career, at the discretion of the Director, University Housing.
-All costs incidental to eviction are the responsibility of the student.
-Students subject to eviction will be trespassed from entering all University housing.
+Residents of University housing facilities found responsible for violations of this code may be removed from University housing facilities.
+Removal from University housing facilities may be for a period no less than the remainder of the current semester up to the remainder of the student’s Academic Career.
+The duration of any removal and/or trespass from University housing facilities is at the discretion of the Assistant Vice Chancellor and Executive Director of University Housing.
+All costs incidental to the removal from the University housing facility are the responsibility of the student.
+Students subject to removal from a University housing facility will be trespassed from entering all University housing facilities.
+Exceptions to this trespass may be granted by the Director of University Housing based on the written petition of the student and for good cause.

 11.6 Restriction of Privileges

-Restriction of Privileges may be applied when the student’s violation(s) are related to the benefit that one receives as a student at NC State.
-Examples of privileges that may be restricted include, but are not limited to: attendance at University athletic events, use of Carmichael Gymnasium, visitation in University housing, or participation in intercollegiate athletic events.
+Restriction of privileges may be applied when the student’s violation(s) are related to the benefit that one receives as a student at NC State.
+Examples of privileges that may be restricted include, but are not limited to: attendance at University athletic events, use of Carmichael Complex, visitation in University housing facilities, or participation in intercollegiate athletic events.
 Some exceptions may be made to ensure access to primary University services such as food services, health care, or academic resources.

 11.7 Additional Sanctions

-Additional sanctions not listed above may be applied.
-Such sanctions, where appropriate, may include but are not limited to: service or research projects, required counseling, participation in special educational programs, restitution for damage to or destruction of property, relocation to another room or residence with coordination of appropriate University staff, behavioral contracts, trespass or no contact orders, etc. Additional group or organizational sanctions may include revocation or denial of registration or recognition.
+Additional sanctions not specifically listed above may be imposed.
+Such sanctions, where appropriate, may include but are not limited to: service or research projects, reflective writing assignments, behavioral assessments, participation in special educational programs, restitution for damage to or destruction of property, relocation to another room or residence with coordination of appropriate University staff, behavioral contracts, trespass or no contact orders, etc. Additional group or organizational sanctions may include revocation or denial of registration or recognition.

 13. INTERPRETATIONS AND REVIEW

-13.1 Any question of interpretation or application of the Code of Student Conduct shall be referred to the Provost for final determination.
+13.1 Any question of interpretation or application of the Code will be referred to the Vice Chancellor and Dean of Academic and Student Affairs for final determination.

-13.2 The Code of Student Conduct shall be reviewed every three (3) years under the direction of the Director, Office of Student Conduct.
+13.2 The Code shall be reviewed every three (3) years under the direction of the Director and in consultation with other campus units as appropriate.